tsjondin/python-classify/DOCS.md

     model -- a model (class) to classify the data as

 declassify(model, data)
+    !!
+NOT YET IMPLEMENTED !!

     Delassifies the given *data* from the *model* model/type, any type issue will raise TypeError, if no error is raised it will return a python type appropriate for the model/class given

-    model - a model (class) to declassify the data from

-    data - a python instance
+    model -- a model (class) to declassify the data from data -- a python instance

 register(T, classifier)
     Registers a classifier for a type, this classifier is used to validate